comelz/quark/README.md

   -o OPTIONS, --options OPTIONS
-                        set option value (will be taken into account when downloading optional dependencies) -d, --deps-only       Update only dependencies, ignore the root project
+                        set option value (will be taken into account when downloading optional dependencies) -d, --deps-only       Update only dependencies, ignore the root project;
+                        this is the default behavior, so this option now has no effect and is kept only for compatibility with older scripts
 ```

 ## Config files